-We argue social capital supplements the gaps in the theoretical arguments concerning the winning coalitions, encouraging people to collaborate and mobilize to demand policy concessions from their leader.
-Facing the mobilization, the leader should feel pressured when he keeps fighting against economic sanctions.
+In this study we maintain that social capital supplements the gaps in the theoretical arguments concerning winning coalitions, encouraging people to collaborate and mobilize to demand policy concessions from their leader.
+Facing the mobilization, the leader should feel the pressure when he keeps fighting against economic sanctions.
 In other words, such mobilization provides an opposition effect, which makes the leader more likely to reverse his policies and comply with sanctions.
 Sanctions are more likely to be successful when social capital is higher as the increased social capital enables more effective collective action.
-I develop the following hypothesis from this argument:
+This study develops the following hypothesis from this argument:

-Opposition Effect Hypothesis: As the level of social capital increases, the likelihood of sanction success increases.
+Opposition effect hypothesis: As the level of social capital increases, the likelihood of sanctions’ success increases.

-Rally Effect
+Rally effect

 In this opposing scenario, strong internal ties in the sanctioned country prompt the populace to rally around its leaders.
 As with the opposition effect, the public bears most of the onus of sanctions and does not criticize the government’s policy because social capital creates conditions that support the leader’s decision to defy sanctions.
 For many cases of sanctions, it is also possible that social capital creates an environment in which the leader can employ social capital for personal political purposes.
 The leader dominates resources, controls information, and blames outside intervention by framing the sanctioned country as a victim of international conflicts.
-The populace consequently views sanctions as foreign interference and finds no need to rise up against them.
+The populace consequently views sanctions as foreign interference and finds no need to revolt against them.
 The leader thus has an incentive to use high social capital as a tool to create a rally effect through which people are inspired to support resistance to sanctions and the sanctioned government continues its controversial policy.
 High degrees of social capital in a sanctioned country can be a double-edged sword in this regard.

 In sum, there are two reinforcing effects that lead to the condition that is favorable to the leader of the sanctioned country.
-While social capital can more or less spontaneously generate support, the leader can also manipulate the sources of information that create support.
+While social capital can spontaneously generate support to an extent, the leader can also manipulate the sources of information that create support.
 Thus, there are two kinds of rally effects—one spontaneous and another contrived.
 In reality, it is not easy to differentiate between the actions that create social capital, appeal to social capital, and suppress the opposition effect.
-However, we note that they work in the same direction that hinders the success of sanctions.
+However, in this study we note that they work in the same direction that hinders the success of sanctions.

 For example, the leader of the sanctioned country can use community organizations to monitor and suppress oppositions.
-He or she can use social networks to encourage collective action that criticizes sanctions.
-Propaganda can be dispersed throughout the community to demonize the “imperialist force” imposing sanctions and attacking national sovereignty.
+They can use social networks to encourage collective action that criticizes sanctions.
+Propaganda can be dispersed throughout the community to demonize the ‘imperialist force’ imposing sanctions and attacking national sovereignty.
 If successful, the populace unites against the sender country, supporting its leader in continuing to resist.
-This rally effect leads to the opposite expectation from the opposition effect in that high degrees of social capital are conducive to sanction opposition.
+This rally effect leads to the opposite expectation from the opposition effect as high degrees of social capital are conducive to sanction opposition.
 In this case, the degree of social capital should be associated positively with the leader of the sanctioned country’s ability to manipulate the situation.
-If the rally effect dominates, we expect the leader of the sanctioned country can use social capital to defy sanctions.
+If the rally effect dominates, the leader of the sanctioned country is expected to use social capital to defy sanctions.

-Rally Effect Hypothesis: As the level of social capital increases, the likelihood of sanction success decreases.
+Rally effect hypothesis: As the level of social capital increases, the likelihood of sanctions’ success decreases.

-[Figure 1]
+Figure 1. in here